 What is the best peptide for brain function?

-Semax has the strongest evidence for direct cognitive enhancement in healthy individuals.
-It upregulates BDNF within 30 minutes of intranasal administration, improves focus and memory, and has been approved in Russia since 1994 for cognitive disorders.
-For anxiety-related brain fog, Selank is more appropriate.
-For age-related cognitive decline, Cerebrolysin has the strongest clinical trial data with proven effects in Alzheimer's patients.
+Semax has the strongest evidence for cognitive enhancement in healthy individuals.
+It upregulates BDNF within 30 minutes of intranasal dosing, improves focus and memory, and has been approved in Russia since 1994.
+For anxiety-driven brain fog, Selank is more appropriate.
+For age-related decline, Cerebrolysin has the strongest RCT data, including a 784-patient meta-analysis showing improvement in Alzheimer's patients.

 What peptide clears brain fog?